Leuviah/project-leuviah/README.md

 	⪩This is hard to understand fully without context;
 	protected by copyright, business, and intellectual property rights.
+# ⪩It will offer insight into Project⩱Leuviah, and the nature under which Leuviah⩱ operates.
 # Project⩱Leuviah
 		a decentralized ecosystem where humans and machines can interact with guaranteed security and trust.
 		We are on a mission to ensure everyday people and businesses can own and control their devices,